Last updated: May 4, 2026

 Do I need a state license to do HVAC work in New Hampshire?

-It depends on the type of work.
-If you work with fuel gas systems (natural gas or propane), a fuel gas fitter license from the NH OPLC Mechanical Safety and Licensing Board is required.
-If your business provides gas, plumbing, domestic appliance, or hearth services, the business entity itself needs a mechanical business license.
-If you only do refrigeration and air conditioning work with no gas connections, individual state licensing requirements may not apply – but verify with OPLC before assuming you are exempt.
-Federal EPA 608 certification is required for all refrigerant handling regardless.
+It depends on your work type.
+If you work with fuel gas systems (natural gas or propane), you need a fuel gas fitter license from the NH OPLC Mechanical Safety and Licensing Board — one of four tiers depending on experience and training: Trainee (~$88), Piping Installer (~$198), Installation Technician (~$198), or Service Technician (~$198).
+If your business entity provides gas, plumbing, domestic appliance, or hearth services, the Mechanical Business Entity License (~$275) is additionally required.
+Refrigeration/AC-only work without gas connections does not require an individual state mechanical license, but verify with OPLC.
+Federal EPA 608 certification is required for all refrigerant handling regardless of state license status.

-Do NH HVAC businesses need workers’ compensation?
+Do NH HVAC businesses need workers compensation?

 More New Hampshire Business Guides